 B.Riley FBR Reaffirms Their Buy Rating on Liberty Oilfield Services (LBRT)

-B.Riley FBR analyst Tom Curran maintained a Buy rating on Liberty Oilfield Services (LBRT) on August 31 and set a price target of $8.00.
-The company’s shares closed last Friday at $8.67.
+B.Riley FBR analyst Tom Curran maintained a Buy rating on Liberty Oilfield Services (LBRT) yesterday and set a price target of $10.50.
+The company’s shares closed last Wednesday at $8.40.

-According to TipRanks.com, Curran is ranked 0 out of 5 stars with an average return of -15.7% and a 33.2% success rate.
+According to TipRanks.com, Curran is currently ranked with 0 stars on a 0-5 stars ranking scale, with an average return of -16.2% and a 32.9% success rate.
 Curran covers the Industrial Goods sector, focusing on stocks such as Solaris Oilfield Infrastructure, Independence Contract Drilling, and Select Energy Services.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Liberty Oilfield Services with a $9.13 average price target, a 3.2% upside from current levels.
+Liberty Oilfield Services has an analyst consensus of Strong Buy, with a price target consensus of $9.13, which is a 10.4% upside from current levels.
 In a report issued on September 3, Morgan Stanley also maintained a Buy rating on the stock with a $9.00 price target.

 See today’s analyst top recommended stocks >>